 As a source of renewable energy, biogas has unique characteristics and offers many energy end uses.
 The environmental benefits of biogas are numerous. via planet-biogas.ca

-Biogas is a green energy source in form of electricity and heat for the local grid.
-Considerable environmental advantages – less emission of the greenhouse gasses methane, CO2 and nitrous oxide.
+Biogas is a green energy source in the form of electricity and heat for the local grid.
+Considerable environmental advantages include less emission of greenhouse gasses such as methane, CO2, and nitrous oxide.
 Environmentally friendly recirculation of organic waste from industry and households.

 Fewer odour inconveniences when spreading slurry on the fields – fermented slurry smells considerably less than normal slurry and the smell decreases faster.